Mate0r/tryhackme.com/Anonymous.md

 # Introduction

-We first add a domain in /etc/hosts so we don't need to remember the IP
+we first add a domain in /etc/hosts so we don't need to remember the IP
 ```bash
 10.10.xx.xx anonymous.thm
 ```

 # Enumeration

-We do a nmap with some options :\
+we do a nmap with some options :\
 \
 -T4 is to have more threads to accelerate the scan\
 -p- is to scan all the ports\